-“A changing appearance may seem trivial when facing cancer, but it can impact a patient’s mood,” said Nicole Feingold, Director of Patient Services for the Pancreatic Cancer Action Network (PanCAN).
+“A changing appearance may seem trivial when facing cancer, but it can impact a patient’s mood,” said Nicole Feingold, MA, Director of Scientific & Medical Affairs for the Pancreatic Cancer Action Network (PanCAN).
 “Common physical changes like hair loss or dry, blistered skin are issues every patient should feel comfortable discussing with their healthcare team.
 Don’t shy away from these conversations, especially because resources exist to help tackle the side effects.”

-The American Cancer Society (ACS) has created a program, Look Good, Feel Better that teaches beauty techniques to people with cancer to help them manage the appearance-related side effects of cancer treatment.
+The program, Look Good, Feel Better, teaches beauty techniques to people with cancer to help them manage the appearance-related side effects of cancer treatment.
 The program includes lessons on skin and nail care, cosmetics, wigs and turbans, accessories and styling, helping people with cancer to find some normalcy in a life that is by no means normal.

-In addition to the Look Good, Feel Better program, PanCAN’s Patient Central program recommends several self-care tips, including:
+In addition to the Look Good, Feel Better program, PanCAN’s PanCAN Patient Services program recommends several self-care tips, including:

 - Avoid long, hot showers or baths

 - Use gentle, fragrance-free soaps and laundry detergent

 - Use moisturizers, preferably creams or ointments rather than lotions.
 Cream that has a thicker consistency is better at preventing skin dehydration

 - Some chemotherapy drugs make skin more susceptible to sunburn, so wear protective clothing to minimize burns